ClojureBridge/Workshops/README.md

 > *If you are focusing on a particular constituency, include text like the
 > following: "This workshop is intended to reach out to women who are new
 > to Clojure.
-To register, you must identify as a woman.
-Men, you are
+To register, you must identify as a woman."*
-> welcome to come if you find a woman who wants to learn Clojure who will
-> register and bring you as a guest."*
 >
 > In this workshop, we'll {INSERT CONTENT HERE}.
 We'll meet up Friday
 > night to install all of the software you need, and then spend workshop